Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 The devil is in the details.
 To get a comprehensive understanding of certain programs or processes will require a series of targeted questions.
 This is an example where the “who,” “what,” “where,” “when,” “why,” and “how” structure of questioning can give you a much more complete picture than a single, open-ended question.

-## What is your preferred way of communication?
-Email, phone, in-person?
+## What is Your Preferred way of Communication?
+Email, Phone, In-person?

 ### Who to Ask:
 Manager